-Carlos Enrique Prado is a visual artist and professor of visual arts.
-Born in Cuba in 1978, in a family related to art.
+Carlos Enrique Prado is a visual artist and professor of visual arts, born in Cuba in 1978.
 During his career, he has been working predominantly in sculpture and ceramics, but also has made drawings, paintings, photographs, digital art, installations, interventions and performances.
-His works have been focused towards contextual and social commentary, always with a strong anthropological perspective.
+His works have been focused towards contextual and social commentary, with a strong anthropological perspective.
 In 1996 he graduated in sculpture and drawing at the National Academy of Fine Arts "San Alejandro".
 In 2002 he received a BFA from ISA University of the Arts of Cuba, the most important center of arts education in the country.
 He also received a MFA from that University in 2008.
 His works have been exhibited at major art institutions, museums and galleries in several countries of America and Europe, and they are part of important private and public collections.
 He has also been an organizer and curator of several projects of solo and group shows as well as exhibitions of students of his courses.

 As a visual artist, he has a very large body of work.
 Recently, much of his sculptures and installations have been made in ceramics.
 In this medium has achieved great reputation with first prizes in Ceramic Biennials and works in collections of major museums such as the National Museum of Ceramics in Havana and the ASU Art Museum Ceramics Research Center, Arizona.
 He has also been a visiting artist and lecturer at several universities in USA such as University of Southern California in 2013, Midwestern State University in 2012, Arizona State University in 2011 and University of Alabama in 2010.
 He has been a visiting professor teaching ceramic courses and demonstration classes, such as summer course taught at University of Mary Washington in 2011, which ended with excellent results and with an exhibition in one of the major galleries in the city.
 In this field, he has a solid technical background and dominates all the processes in an artistic ceramic studio.